drivera123/LDRS500/unit-4-learning-activities.md

 1. Read Chapter 8: Transformational Leadership in your textbook as well as all journal articles.
 2. Create a new post on your blog and prepare a 2OO word precis/synthesis.
 3. Discuss what other real-world leaders, past or present, could be considered transformational leaders.
-4. Categorize your post with 'Unit 4' and 'Learning Activities'
+4. Categorize your post with 'Unit 4' and 'LDRS500'

 ##### **Learning Activity 2**

 1. Read Chapter 10: Servant Leadership in your textbook.
 2. Watch [Serving on Southwest](http://www.youtube.com/watch?v=6TgR95vnM0c) and [Maxwell's Five Levels](https://www.youtube.com/watch?v=aPwXeg8ThWI)
-3. Based on the readings and videos as well as the journal articles, prepare a 2OO word precis/synthesis and post to your blog under the categories 'Learning Activities' and 'Unit 4'.
+3. Based on the readings and videos as well as the journal articles, prepare a 2OO word precis/synthesis and post to your blog under the categories 'LDRS500' and 'Unit 4'.
    1. How is awareness in the servant leadership approach different from emotional intelligence, or self-awareness in the psychodynamic approach?
    2. Can you identify a person who exemplifies this component of the model?